oasis-tcs/openc2-jadn/jadn-v2.0.md

 those passed by reference.
 Validating a document for correctness or integrity validates the values it contains but not the values it references.
 A document DataType can distinguish between local and external references and validate that local references identify values contained within that instance.
-* Misusing Class to model data often results in contradictions such as treating a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.
+* Misusing Class to model data is a common practice, but often results in contradictions such as modeling a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.

 The **Resource Description Framework** [[RDF](#rdf)] includes DataTypes: